 For those of you that would like another option of a “pinnable image” to share on Pinterest, here you go.
 Thanks again, so much for the support!

-*This post was written on 10/21/2021, and will be updated periodically to make it a more user-friendly experience.
+*This post was written on 10/21/2021, and has been updated periodically to make it a more user-friendly experience.